Outer-Wilds-New-Horizons/new-horizons/README.md

 - "hasMapMarker" : (true/false) If the body should have a marker on the map screen.
 - "hasAmbientLight" : (true/false) If the dark side of the body should have some slight ammount of light
 - "surfaceGravity" : (decimal number) How strong the acceleration due to gravity is at the surface.
 For example, Timber Hearth has a value of 12.
-- "gravityFallOff" : (string) Acceptible values are "linear" or "inverseSquared".
+- "gravityFallOff" : (string) Acceptable values are "linear" or "inverseSquared".
 Defaults to "linear".
 Most planets use linear but the sun and some moons use inverseSquared.
 - "surfaceSize" : (decimal number) A scale height used for a number of things.
 Should be the approximate radius of the body.
 - "waterSize" : (decimal number) If you want the planet to have water on it, set a value for this.
 - "groundSize" : (decimal number) If you want the planet to have a perfectly spherical surface, set a value for this.
 - "blackHoleSize" : (decimal number) If you want there to be a black hole in the center of the planet, set a value for this.
 Can't be larger than 100 for now.
 - "lavaSize" : (decimal number) If you want the planet to have lava on it, set a value for this.
 - "hasCometTrail" : (true/false) If you want the body to have a trail like the Interloper.
-- "hasReferenceFrame" : (true/false) If the body should be targetable from the map screen.
+- "hasReferenceFrame" : (true/false) If the body should be target-able from the map screen.

 ### Orbit
 Some of these I don't explain since they are just orbital parameters.
-If you don't know what they are, ask wikipedia.
+If you don't know what they are, ask Wikipedia.
 Or just don't put a value.

 - "semiMajorAxis" : (integer) The semi-major axis of the ellipse that is the body's orbit.
 For a circular orbit this is the radius.
 - "inclination" : (integer) The angle (in degrees) between the planet's orbit and the plane of the solar system.